USEPA/power-sector-dev-portal/app/public/content/datavis/principles/principles.md

 title: "Principles"
 tagline: "General advice on how data visualizations and data products should be approached."
 introTitle: "Principles"
-introContent: "This section of the guide describes five principles for data visualizations, which are intended as high-level tenets to keep in mind when creating and updating data visualizations."
+introContent: "This section of the guide describes five principles for data visualizations, which are intended as high-level tenets to keep in mind when creating and updating data visualizations.
+The principles are meant to be used in combination with the more practical guidance in the Design Elements section.
+While not every best practice or important piece of advice is explicitly addressed by the following principles, all visualizations should adhere to their requirements."
 sections:
   - title: "Principles"
     cards: